DeejayEaster/PlayOn-Challange/README.md

 ### One Last Note

-If you look at the commit history you will see two commits from gabeaster.
+If you look at the commit history you will see commits from gabeaster.
 I am using a shared computer and did not check to see which user was logged into the git CLI.
 My bad!